sirrapa/gloo-gateway-extauth-plugin-sample/README.md

 a `require` (but no `replace`) for the same module.
 This is a problem for the same reasons mentioned in `PluginMissingReplace`.
 - Solution: since there is no way for you to modify the Gloo `go.mod` file, the only solution to this error is to remove the offending `replace` entry from your `go.mod` file and add a `require` entry matching the Gloo one.
-If this is not possible given the dependencies of your plugin, please join [solo-io community Slack](https://slack.solo.io/) and let us know, so we can think about a solution together.
+If this is not possible given the dependencies of your plugin, please join [solo-io community Slack](https://slack.solo.io/) and let them know, so they can think about a solution together.